iitmbsc-student-projects/gate-da/dbms/bank/question-041.md

 Which of the following options of running these transactions will update the commission of all salespersons correctly

-1. Execute T1 followed by T2 followed by T3
+- [ ] Execute T1 followed by T2 followed by T3
-2. Execute T2, followed by T3; T1 running concurrently throughout
+- [ ] Execute T2, followed by T3; T1 running concurrently throughout
-3. Execute T3 followed by T2; T1 running concurrently throughout
+- [ ] Execute T3 followed by T2; T1 running concurrently throughout
-4. Execute T3 followed by T2 followed by T1
+- [ ] Execute T3 followed by T2 followed by T1

 ::: {.callout-note title="Answer" collapse=true}

-Answer: D
+- [ ] Execute T1 followed by T2 followed by T3
+- [ ] Execute T2, followed by T3; T1 running concurrently throughout
+- [ ] Execute T3 followed by T2; T1 running concurrently throughout
+- [x] Execute T3 followed by T2 followed by T1

 :::